 A few years ago we arrived home from a Mediterranean cruise to a $13,000 cell phone bill!

 During our cruise I had been in constant contact with our cell provider to make sure that we weren’t incurring large, unknown costs.
 I spent (really wasted) so much time doing that…because it took hours sometimes to even reach someone at our cell provider’s international division.
 But my actions were our saving grace too.
 Had I not done that our cell provider would not have ultimately reversed all those charges.

 There is an ongoing cost for using a VPN but it’s pretty reasonable when compared to a cell plan.
 Our Tiny Firewall’s chosen VPN costs about $100 a year.
 Because I can have up to 4 users on my Tiny Firewall at the same time, it’s like I’m getting 4 VPN subscriptions for the price of one.
 That’s equivalent to 2 months of the cost for our Verizon Hotspot’s service…which is the lowest priced plan Verizon offers.

 Are VPN’s Slow and Hard to Use?

 That’s what I always thought.
 But I guess things have changed a lot.
 I think a VPN’s speed is actually determined in great part by the speed and bandwidth of the network you’re using.
-So our network at home gives us 300 Gbps down and when I tested out the new VPN on it we ran two iPads simultaneously streaming YouTube videos.
-It was amazing!
+So our network at home gives us 300 Mbps down and when I tested out the new VPN on it we ran two iPads simultaneously streaming YouTube videos.
+The speed was amazing!
 There was no buffering and the display quality was excellent!

 Using the VPN inside our Tiny Firewall is super easy too.
 We just turn it on with a little slider button.